esnet/gdg/website/content/docs/cookbook/_index.md

 ---
 title: "Cookbook"
 weight: 6
-description: "A collection of recipes and patterns that can be used with GDG, including kubernetes configs, docker, etc"
+description: "A collection of practical recipes and deployment patterns for GDG, including Kubernetes cron jobs and Docker examples."
 ---